sigma67/ytmusicapi/docs/source/index.rst

 ytmusicapi: Unofficial API for YouTube Music
 ==================================================
-The purpose of this library is to automate interactions with `YouTube Music <https://music.youtube.com/>`_, such as retrieving your library content or creating large playlists.
+The purpose of this library is to automate interactions with `YouTube Music <https://music.youtube.com/>`_, such as retrieving your library content, managing playlists and uploading songs.
+To achieve this, it emulates web requests that would occur if you performed the same actions in your web browser.

 **This project is not supported nor endorsed by Google**